pierre-rouleau/pel/README.rst

 - PEL builds on `Emacs easy customization`_ to let you pick and choose various behaviours and packages without the need for writing Emacs Lisp code.

+  - PEL controls installation, configuration and activation of over 150 *top-level* [1]_ external packages through the use of easy-to-setup customization user-options.
+These have a name that start with the "``pel-use-``" prefix.
+    See the manual `built-in and external Emacs packages`_ section.

+    - PEL integrates these packages and adds a large number of key bindings **that mostly do not interfere with the standard Emacs key bindings** (except for a very small few documented ones).

+    - PEL controls the activation of the loading of the selected packages, with emphasis on:

+      - reducing Emacs initialization time to a minimum [2]_ and,
+      - providing key bindings when Emacs is running in both graphics mode and terminal mode.

   - PEL provides several context-sensitive key sequences to access customization groups for PEL, Emacs and external packages, to help you fine tune your Emacs customization quickly.